latenitefilms/BRAWToolbox/README.md

 ![Screenshot](Documentation/install-21.png)

-You now need to click the **Install LUTs**.
+You now need to click the **Install LUTs** button.
 LUTs are stored in the same root folder as the Metadata View's, so you don't need to grant it permission.

 After clicking you'll be presented with a successful message: